-If you don’t have small Meyer lemons, popular in Southern California backyard gardens, substitute a regular lemon.
+If you don’t have small Meyer lemons, which are popular in Southern California backyard gardens, substitute a regular lemon.
 If you prefer a less tart sauce, mix only a small amount of the fresh-squeezed lemon juice into the chardonnay.
-Serve this easy lemon chicken piccata with pasta such as fettuccine for the ultimate weeknight meal.

 - 2 Meyer lemons